damianmoore/hp-server-fan-controller/README.md

 ## Rotation detection

 I don't think this works correctly on my machine (or at least as I expected to).
-Anyway, I can still use it to signal to ther server that there is a fan failure so it can shut down.
-If I set it low (0V) then all is OK, and if I set it high (5V) then the server's light flashes red instead of being blue, it bleeps, shutsdown.
+Anyway, I can still use it to signal to the server that there is a fan failure so it can shut down.
+If I set it low (0V) then all is OK, and if I set it high (5V) then the server's light flashes red instead of being blue, it bleeps, shuts down.
 This is done with `digitalWrite(alert_pin, LOW)`.

 I read pulses from the fan for a fixed period of time using `millis()` and `digitalRead(fan_pin)` and expect to count the fan's signal as being high and low during the period.
 I confirmed this works by running the fan at a slow speed and sticking a piece of plastic into the rotors.